 While the agriculture business was booming, the city was also expanding.
 In 1906, a large crowd celebrated the opening of Gilroy’s new City Hall at Sixth and Monterey Streets; it housed Gilroy’s first public library, a jail, the courtroom and judge’s chambers, and the city’s early police and fire departments.
 The clock on City Hall’s tower was a gift of local philanthropist, Caroline Hoxett.
 In addition, she donated the land at the northeast corner of Fifth and Church Streets, upon which was built Gilroy’s 1910 Carnegie Library, designed by renowned architect William Weeks.
 After the Gilroy Library moved to its present site in 1975, this Neoclassical Revival-style structure then became the Gilroy Museum.
 The next major institution built in Gilroy was Wheeler Hospital built in large part through the generosity of Lin Wheeler, local seedsman, in 1929.

-In the latter half of the 20th century Gilroy’s economy began to shift from an agricultural base to an urban service oriented community.
-City services, which were limited and to high degree volunteer, were now staffed by paid professionals.
+In the latter half of the 20th century, Gilroy’s economy began to shift from an agricultural base to an urban service-oriented community.
+City services, which were limited and to a high degree volunteer, were now staffed by paid professionals.
 Gilroy’s schools were consolidated into a single district now encompassing thirteen public schools.

 Garlic Capital & More